 For instance, in a democratic culture like ours in the United States, sharing power via systems and processes is (or was) a cultural norm.
 Democratic practices — how humans do power-sharing with those processes and systems — occurs between humans, in our relations with one another.
 In other words, democracy is not in systems or processes.
 The heart of any democratic culture is the human commitment to share power via systems and processes and in everyday practices.
 Observing and documenting how power-sharing happens between humans in RAC makes it possible to understand how those rural norms influence nation-wide democratic norms.
 Showing — through creative projects — how those norms function helps create the conditions for the possibility of fresh relational norms that support a fundamentally democratic culture.

 Definitions of “rural” used in U.S. rural scholarship are created by the Federal government and function to assess need and divide and distribute economic resources to those populations.
 Economics is only one factor in creating a meaningful, healthy life, however.
 The over-focus on top-down economic analysis has swamped our ability to understand the everyday normal lives and practices of rural Americans.
-The Center seeks to illuminate those norms, understand their impacts on humans, and include in data collection those humans at bottom and on the margins.
+The Center seeks to illuminate those norms, understand their impacts on humans, and begin by collecting data about those humans at bottom and on the margins.